slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Who killed the rave?
+Late-night dancing falls into global decline

+2025-03-20

+I’m not sure yet how to categorize this or what the meaning is.

 ### Decline in teen drug use continues

 2025-02-05